zerc/django-light-draft/README.rst

         ...

         'light_draft',
     )

-Then you just need to inherit admin and detail views like this:
+To enable the feature for a particular model you need to make sure:

-admin.py:
+1. The admin model has been inherited from ``light_draft.admin.DraftAdmin``:

 .. code:: python